 The atmosphere was elegant and relaxing; perfect for date night and definitely worth a visit if you’re looking for a place to celebrate a special occasion.

-We were greeted by a young waiter who asked us what we liked to drink.
+We were greeted by a young waiter who asked us what we would like to drink.
 Josh and I decided in the car on the way to the restaurant (as you do) that we were going to share a bottle of the house red wine, hoping it would complement any dish we’d choose.

 The wine was one of the highlights of the evening as I’m usually really picky when it comes to red wine.
 It was a Lavender Hill Merlot which had a fruity essence, was very light on the tongue and very easy to drink!